gilt/tech-blog/_posts/2017-01-24-perfect-overnight-cold-brew.md

 5. Take the fresh grounds out of the grinder—*be sure to stop and smell the coffee!*—and dump them in the glass carafe of the French press.
 Return any unground beans remaining in the hopper to an airtight container.

-6. Fill the carafe to nearly to the top with **cold** water. _Filtered_ tap water or bottled water is recommended, depending on the desirability of the water coming out of your faucet.
+6. Fill the carafe nearly to the top with **cold** water. _Filtered_ tap water or bottled water is recommended, depending on the desirability of the water coming out of your faucet.
 (Remember, good beans + bad water = bad coffee.)

 7. Mix the water and grounds together by stirring for 10 seconds.